4W4I5/Semester-5-Notes/OS/OS 22 August, 2023.md

 # Internals & Designs Principals

  If an OS doesnt exist, then the application would need to
+- Schedule processes
+- Manage I/o
+- Have its hardware-specific drivers
+- Resource management